Caldwell is consistently ranked as a "Best College" by the U.S. News & World Report.

 With a Supply Chain Management degree, graduates are well-prepared to pursue a variety of impactful career paths and advanced education opportunities.
 The skills and knowledge gained will enable them to excel in the ever-evolving field of supply chain management and contribute significantly to the success of organizations.

-Supply chain management involves overseeing every step of getting a product or service from the producer to the final user efficiently.
-The B.S. in Supply Chain Management is a 63-credit program addressing every aspect of logistics and supply chain management, from procurement and purchasing to transportation.
+Supply chain management involves efficiently overseeing every step of getting a product or service from the producer to the final user.
+The B.S. in Supply Chain Management covers all aspects of logistics and supply chain management, from procurement and purchasing to transportation.
+The major courses comprise 63 credits of the 120 total credits required to earn the Bachelor of Science degree.

 The B.S. in Supply Chain Management degree outcomes include mastery of: